Sources of Information

 Other Sources of Information

 Exotic Bird Report,Published by the Psittacine Research Project, Department of Animal Science, University of California, Davis.
-This is an excellent bi-monthly publication providing results of current research projects.+++
+(No longer being distributed).

 Basic Care of Pet Birds, Bruce Henderson D.V.M.

-All bird stories and humor, unless specifically credited, were all email forwards, sent to me by friends and family members.
-Authors are unknown and I do not take any credit for any them.
+Bird stories and humor, unless specifically credited, were email forwards sent by friends.
+Authors are unknown and I do not take credit for any of them

 HOME NEXT